 A GeniePoint electric vehicle charging point was added to the Premier Inn car park in 2022 as part of Premier Inn's new partnership to roll-out electric vehicle chargers to all of their hotels.

 The SPAR store within the forecourt was rebranded to ASDA On the Move in January 2023.
 The filling station was later handed to Asda and rebranded to Asda Express in January 2024.

 One mile to the west of here is the aptly-named McDonald's Roundabout, which is the more urban of the two roundabouts on the Derby Bypass.

-It hosts a number of facilities including another EG Group filling station and McDonald's Drive Thru on the eastbound side.
+It hosts a number of facilities including another Asda Express filling station and McDonald's Drive Thru on the eastbound side.
 There is also the former Uttoxeter Little Chef and Travelodge hotel on the westbound side, with a Shell filling station positioned a little further along the A50 westbound.

-None of these facilities are formally signposted and visitors of the filling station will see signs from EG Group encouraging them to visit the larger site here.
+None of these facilities are formally signposted and, until 2017, visitors of the filling station could see signs from EG Group encouraging them to visit the Starbucks drive thru at the larger site here.

 Sandbach (M6 north, 41 miles)

 Visitors can leave public feedback on their experience by logging into the CommentBox app.
 You can do so quickly below:

 Views expressed in these comments are those of the individual contributor.
 User accounts are managed by CommentBox.io.
 Registration helps prevent automated spam.

 We ask the companies named to check here, but we can't force them to do so.